-AI startup Appier gets $33M Series C from investors including SoftBank Group, Line Corp and Naver
+AI startup Appier gets $33M Series C from investors, including SoftBank Group, Line Corp. and Naver

 Watch finalists strive for speed in SpaceX’s Hyperloop Pod competition

+Appier, a Taiwanese startup that helps companies harness artificial intelligence to make marketing decisions, announced today that it has raised a $33 million Series C round from an impressive roster of Asian investors.
+They are SoftBank Group Corp., Line Corp., Naver Corp., EDBI (the Singapore Economic Development Board’s corporate investment arm) and Hong Kong-based financial services firm AMTD Group.

 This brings Appier’s total funding so far to $82 million.
 Lead investors in its previous rounds included Sequoia Capital and Pavilion Capital.
-Appier co-founder and CEO Chih-han Yu says its Series C will be used to grow its engineering and research and development teams in countries outside of Taiwan, including Singapore.
+Appier co-founder and CEO Chih-Han Yu says its Series C will be used to grow its engineering and research and development teams in countries outside of Taiwan, including Singapore.

 Appier intends to continue deepening its reach in Asia before it considers expanding into other regions.

-“We are focused on Internet companies in Asia and I think this round of investors gives us great partnerships to expand all over Asia,” says Yu.
+“We are focused on internet companies in Asia and I think this round of investors gives us great partnerships to expand all over Asia,” says Yu.

-SoftBank Group and Line Corp. are both headquartered in Japan, while Naver Corp. is one of South Korea’s largest Internet firms.
+SoftBank Group and Line Corp. are both headquartered in Japan, while Naver Corp. is one of South Korea’s largest internet firms.
 Both countries are among Appier’s largest markets in north Asia.
 (While SoftBank Group’s $93 billion Vision Fund is currently in the spotlight for its unprecedented investment spree, Appier’s funding came directly from SoftBank Group).
 EDBI represents Southeast Asia, another important market, while AMTD is a link to Hong Kong.

 When Appier was founded in 2012, its focus was on cross-screen advertising, which Yu says served as a launchpad for its other solutions.
 Now it has two main products.
 The first, called the CrossX Programmatic Platform, was created to let companies apply artificial intelligence to their digital marketing campaigns.
 The second, Axion, is a data intelligence platform that helps companies understand and predict customer behavior.
 Thanks to its roots in cross-screen advertising, Appier has a strong graph of user data that serves as the foundation for its predictions, Yu says.